Sustainable Investing: Adopting a broader view to the term “value creation”.

 - excellent execution and synergy capabilities

-- local expertise and business partnerships in area of operation
+- local expertise and business partnerships in the area of operation

 - dynamic market opportunity